girder/girder/docs/python-client.rst

     python cli.py 54b6d41a8926486c0cbca367 test_folder

+When using the `upload` command, the default parent type--meaning the type of resource the local folder will be created under--is Folder, so the following are equivalent:

+    python cli.py 54b6d41a8926486c0cbca367 test_folder
+    python cli.py 54b6d41a8926486c0cbca367 test_folder --parent-type folder

+To upload that same local folder to a Collection or User, specify the parent type as follows:

+    python cli.py 54b6d41a8926486c0cbca459 test_folder --parent-type user

 To see what local folders and files on disk would be uploaded without actually uploading anything, add the `--dryrun` flag: